sa05042/mimic_multimodal_ai/README.md

 ## **Preprocessing MIMIC-CXR**
     python preprocessing.py

-- This creates a CSV with columns:
+- This creates a CSV file with columns in data folder:

   - file_path → path to image
   - report_text → corresponding radiology report